brisa-build/brisa/docs/02-building-your-application/06-configuring/02-environment-variables.md

 description: Learn to add and access environment variables in your Brisa application.
 ---

-Brisa comes with built-in support for environment variables, which allows you to do the following:
+Brisa comes with built-in support for environment variables thanks to Bun, which allows you to do the following:

 - [Use `.env.local` to load environment variables](#loading-environment-variables)
 - [Bundle environment variables for the browser by prefixing with `BRISA_PUBLIC_`](#bundling-environment-variables-for-the-browser)